MitzaaA14/MatrixProject/README.md

 ## Matrix Draw Project
-Introduction to Robotics (2025- 2026)
+Introduction to Robotics (2025-2026)

-This repository contains the Matrix Draw project developed for the Introduction to Robotics course during the 2025- 2026 academic year at the Faculty of Mathematics and Informatics, University of Bucharest, Computer Science domain.
+This repository contains the Matrix Draw project developed for the Introduction to Robotics course during the 2025-2026 academic year at the Faculty of Mathematics and Informatics, University of Bucharest, Computer Science domain.

 <details>
-<summary><h2>Checkpoint #1 - Interactive LED Matrix Drawing System</h2></summary>
+<summary><h2>Checkpoint #1 - LED Matrix Drawing System</h2></summary>

-Matrix Draw is an interactive LED drawing application that allows users to create pixel art on an 8x8 LED matrix using:
+Matrix Draw is an LED drawing application that allows users to create pixel art on an 8x8 LED matrix using:

 - Joystick controller.
 - Multiple LED states (fixed, slow blink, fast blink)
-- Intuitive menu system displayed on an LCD screen
+- Menu system displayed on an LCD screen
 - Audio feedback through a buzzer

 # Task Requirements: